lekhrajdinkar/solution-engineer/01_aws/06_Security/01_SSO+DirectoryService.md

 ## 1. Simple AD
 ![img_5.png](../99_img/security/org-2/img_5.png)
 - aws managed AD, users present only in this AD
+- least expensive option
+- your best choice if you have `5,000 or fewer users`

 ## 2. AD Connector
 ![img_6.png](../99_img/security/org-2/img_6.png)